 Room use is governed by the Answers’ staff.

-First priority for use of the meeting rooms is given to Library-sponsored meetings or programs followed by Norridge and Harwood Heights Library Card holders.
-Non-district library card holders may use the meeting if available at the discretion of Library Staff.
-Rooms may be reserved up to 90 days in advance, but no less than seven working days in advance.
+First priority for use of the meeting rooms is given to Library-sponsored meetings or programs followed by Norridge and Harwood Heights Eisenhower Library Card holders with cards in good standing.

 The following groups also may use meeting rooms for cultural, civic, and informal educational purposes: